martinmoene/variant-lite/README.md

 variant: Allows to get pointer to element or NULL by type
 variant: Allows to get pointer to element or NULL by index
 variant: Allows to compare variants
+variant: Allows to swap variants, same index (non-member)
-variant: Allows to swap variants (non-member)
+variant: Allows to swap variants, different index (non-member)
 monostate: Allows to make variant default-constructible
 bad_variant_access: Indicates invalid variant access variant_size<>: Allows to obtain number of element types (non-standard: max 7)